 Cleaner for the Toilet

-If you have a toilet cleaner from the shop, you can use it to attempt and remove the toilet bowl ring, according to the House Cleaning specialists.
-This is particularly good for germs or mold marks, but it may also work for hard water stains, according to the House Cleaning specialists.
+If you have a toilet cleaner from the shop, you can use it to attempt and remove the toilet bowl ring, according to House Cleaning specialists.
+This is particularly good for germs or mold marks, but it may also work for hard water stains, according to House Cleaning specialists.

 According to the specialists at House Cleaning, give it a shot if you want!
 Please remember that this method works best for germs or blemish toilet rings, not hard water.
 Remember to flush the toilet a few minutes afterward.